Potted Raspberry Bushes Chester County PA

 Willamette raspberry thrives on full sun to partial shade, well-drained loamy soil, with moderate watering, and fertilized in the spring.
 Mature height is about 4 to 5 feet with a spread of 3 to 4 feet wide.

-These Amish raspberry bushes are the typically summer-bearing raspberry bushes, meaning they fruit on the previous year's growth, typically in late spring or early summer.
+These Amish Grown raspberry bushes are the typically summer-bearing raspberry bushes, meaning they fruit on the previous year's growth, typically in late spring or early summer.

-Not sure about the variety of this raspberry bush we purchased from an Amish market stand a few years ago just to see what it might do.
+Not sure about the variety of this raspberry bush we purchased from an Amish farm market stand a few years ago just to see what it might do.
 But, it does grow very fast and produces a lot of delicious red raspberries every year with almost no maintenance.

 Wild raspberries are typically summer-bearing, meaning they fruit on the previous year's growth, typically in late spring or early summer.